squarebells/awsw-premonition/README.md

 # AwSW-Premonition
 A sequel to EvilChaosKnight's A Solitary Mind.
 Takes place in a timeline after ASM's ending A.

+You need to have acquired A Solitary Mind's best ending to unlock this.
+The mod assumes the PC is male, for now.

 ### Requirements:
  + Magmalink by jakzie2